 The popular term was recently coined last year and was said to be the evolution of the ‘Great Resignation’ trend.
 Quiet quitting is defined as employees doing just the bare minimum and lacking the initiative to go above and beyond at work.
 This can be caused by:

 - Mental health challenges: it was found that this can reduce employee motivation by about 18%.

 - Poor management and communication: disengaged employees usually lack support from their managers.

 - Lack of developmental opportunities: employees from different generations all agree on one thing—a lack of training is a major factor in their decision to leave companies.

 - Insufficient rewards and recognition: employees need more than just a pat on the back, they need something more tangible.

 Quiet quitting not only affects quality of output within your teams, but also your organization’s bottom line.
 For instance, it can cause increased absenteeism, hampered productivity and innovation, and unnecessary increased spending on recruiting new talent.

 How to combat quiet quitting

-Boost employee morale and motivation with Sodexo’s host of solutions, according to your budget and needs.
-Show how much you care by providing essential subsidies with our Meal & Food Pass.
-You can also show your appreciation to your teams with digital rewards like Sodexo+ digital GCs and Mobile Pass.
+Boost employee morale and motivation with our host of solutions, according to your budget and needs.
+Show how much you care by providing essential subsidies and show your appreciation to your teams with digital GCs.

 Nurture your people so they can nurture your organization back.